A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this hormone.

 Testosterone therapy is a good idea for all older men.

 B. FactCorrect AnswerThe correct answer is myth.
 Some men don't need treatment for low testosterone because they don't have symptoms.
-Testosterone therapy isn't good idea for healthy older men who don't have low testosterone.
+Testosterone therapy isn't a good idea for healthy older men who don't have low testosterone.
 It may increase the risk of prostate cancer.
 Your doctor can help you decide if testosterone therapy is right for you.

 How the Test is Performed